sukhoy94/symfony-docs/components/dependency_injection.rst

 Avoiding your Code Becoming Dependent on the Container
 ------------------------------------------------------

-Whilst you can retrieve services from the container directly it is best to minimize this.
+While you can retrieve services from the container directly it is best to minimize this.
 For example, in the ``NewsletterManager`` you injected the ``mailer`` service in rather than asking for it from the container.
 You could have injected the container in and retrieved the ``mailer`` service